|A Guitar Ted Productions Series|

 The move toward just having fun, recreational rides has been there from the beginning and this facet of the scene has also been on the rise.
 Since I have the unique viewpoint afforded to me by having kept a gravel cycling event calendar since 2008, I have noticed that recreational, fun, challenge type events, and even family oriented rides are increasing in numbers every year.
 These are not just some side show either.
 The numbers for these events are a significant fraction of the overall number of events.
 Many of these rides are part of larger, competitive events as well.
 This isn't just about competition.
 Like I said in my first post in this series, and it should stay that way.
 I would argue that this facet of the gravel scene actually needs more attention and fostering by the cycling industry.

 Some Things Stayed The SameWhile there have been a lot of changes, some things haven't changed.
 Most gravel events still are relatively chill, low key events which still feature that welcoming spirit.
 There are still plenty of the self-sufficient, "You Are Responsible For Yourself" types of events out there also.
 Gravel grinding's roots are still on display for all to see in many corners of the country.
 No fear of that disappearing anytime soon, thankfully.
 You can still find free to enter events, like the classic Almanzo 100.
-The grassroots, no sanctioning body, free-form type rides and events were still being invented and produced in 2017 just like they were when we did that first Trans Iowa.
+(Editor's Note, 2022 Now that event has transferred over to a new venue and name- The Heywood) The grassroots, no sanctioning body, free-form type rides and events were still being invented and produced in 2017 just like they were when we did that first Trans Iowa.

 Where Does It Go From Here?The last Interbike show I went to was in 2013.
 I was editor of the now defunct "Twenty Nine Inches" website and I was cruising the halls of the showroom floor at the Mandalay in Las Vegas for the latest big wheeled things.
 I received a message that Steve Hed of HED Cycling Products wanted to meet with me.
 I was a bit perplexed by that request, since HED was all about triathlon and aero stuff.
 Hardly the beat of a 29"er mountain bike site.
 But, although I considered not going over, I decided to show up.
 I was about to be blown away.